Lateralus138/NewLine-Function-For-AutoHotkey/README.md

 ## Install

-Copy the function from the file above or here in the README into your daily running script, project, or function library as you would any other AutoHotkey function &amp; create your hotkeys (or however you're using it, GUI perhaps?) in the same file or called/imported file.
+Copy the function from the file above or below in the README into your daily running script, project, or function library as you would any other AutoHotkey function &amp; create your hotkeys (or however you're using it, GUI perhaps?) in the same file or called/imported file.

 ## Usage